-- B108.
-The Applicant must prepare a Rehabilitation Management Plan for all land disturbed by the development to the satisfaction of the Resources Regulator.
-This plan must: - (a) be prepared by a suitably qualified and experienced person/s; - (b) be prepared in consultation with the Department, DPIE Water, BCD and Council; - (c) be prepared in accordance with any relevant DRG Guideline; - (d) describe how the rehabilitation of the site would achieve the objectives identified in Table 10 and be integrated with the measures in the Biodiversity Management Plan referred to in condition B74; - (e) describe how the rehabilitation of the site would be integrated with rehabilitation of the Wambo train loading facility and SSD 7142 United Wambo open cut coal mine; - (f) include detailed performance and completion criteria for evaluating the performance of the rehabilitation of the site, and for triggering remedial action (if necessary); - (g) describe the measures to be implemented to ensure compliance with the relevant conditions of this consent, and address all aspects of rehabilitation including mine closure, final landform, final land use/s and water management in the final landform; - (h) include a detailed tailings management strategy that includes: - (i) a strategy for treating and/or emplacing all tailings material generated by the Wambo CHPP; and - (ii) timing for rehabilitation of all tailings storage facilities, in order that final landform and land use objectives can be achieved in a timely manner; - (i) include procedures for the use of interim stabilisation and temporary vegetation strategies, where reasonable to minimise the area exposed for dust generation; - (j) include a program to monitor, independently audit and report on the effectiveness of the measures in paragraph (g), and progress against the detailed performance and completion criteria in paragraph (f); - (k) to the maximum extent practicable build on and integrate with the other management plans required under this consent; and - (I) include detailed scheduling for progressive rehabilitation to be initiated, undertaken and/or completed over the next three years. - B109.
-The Applicant must not commence Phase 2 until the Rehabilitation Management Plan is approved by the Resources Regulator. - B110.
-The Applicant must implement the Rehabilitation Management Plan as approved by the Resources Regulator.
+- B107.
+The Applicant must prepare a Rehabilitation Management Plan for all land disturbed by the development in accordance with the conditions imposed on the mining lease(s) associated with the development under the Mining Act 1992.
+This plan must: - (a) be prepared by a suitably qualified and experienced person/s; - (b) be prepared in consultation with the Department, DPE Water, BCD and Council; - (c) be prepared in accordance with any relevant MEG Guideline; - (d) describe how the rehabilitation of the site would achieve the objectives identified in Table 10 and be integrated with the measures in the Biodiversity Management Plan referred to in condition B74; - (e) describe how the rehabilitation of the site would be integrated with rehabilitation of the Wambo train loading facility and SSD 7142 United Wambo open cut coal mine; - (f) include detailed performance and completion criteria for evaluating the performance of the rehabilitation of the site, and for triggering remedial action (if necessary); - (g) describe the measures to be implemented to ensure compliance with the relevant conditions of this consent, and address all aspects of rehabilitation including mine closure, final landform, final land use/s and water management in the final landform; - (h) include a detailed tailings management strategy that includes: - (i) a strategy for treating and/or emplacing all tailings material generated by the Wambo CHPP; and - (ii) timing for rehabilitation of all tailings storage facilities, in order that final landform and land use objectives can be achieved in a timely manner; - (i) include procedures for the use of interim stabilisation and temporary vegetation strategies, where reasonable to minimise the area exposed for dust generation; - (j) include a program to monitor, independently audit and report on the effectiveness of the measures in paragraph (g), and progress against the detailed performance and completion criteria in paragraph (f); - (k) to the maximum extent practicable build on and integrate with the other management plans required under this consent; and - (I) include detailed scheduling for progressive rehabilitation to be initiated, undertaken and/or completed over the next three years.